Introduction

 What are the Top 5 “Things To Do” in the region?

 1. Visit Sawa-i-Lau Caves: No trip to the Yasawa islands is complete without a stopover at the outstanding Sawa-i-Lau caves in the northern part of the chain.
 Both limestone caverns are dominated by luminous saltwater swimming pools; the first lit by a natural overhead vent and the second, more secretive cave, only accessed by an underwater tunnel.
 Steeped in mystery and local legend, they are an extremely popular daytrip destination.
-Staying in the area gets you there early with a much better chance of avoiding the crowds.

 3. Snorkel with reef sharks: The marine life and coral reefs in the Yasawa Islands are superb.
 So, tell your clients to up the adrenaline and to get ready to take the plunge into the sea.
 We even have dedicated shark snorkelling tours where visitors have the option to snorkel with reef sharks in calm, clear waters.
 Before you take part in a reef shark snorkel adventure, a guide will answer any questions you may have about swimming with these beautiful sea creatures.
 The Yasawa Island group operates professional shark tours, in particular, Barefoot Kuata Resort.
 After a short scenic boat ride, you will be directed to the best vantage point to see the sharks by your snorkel guide.
 This is usually a sandy bottomed circular area between several stunning coral reef walls where the water is not very deep.
 This makes viewing the action below seamless as you gently float above.
 As confidence builds around these creatures, many snorkelers end up free diving with up to 20 white or black tipped reef sharks.
 The adrenalin kicks in quick but is instantly calmed once the mutual respect is experienced by the visitors and the inquisitive residents of the deep blue.

-- Did you know that there are 15 words in Fijian for the word heaven and Yasawa is the first one?
+- Did you know that there are 15 words in Fijian for the word "heaven" and Yasawa is the first one?

 - Did you know that the Hollywood movie “The Blue Lagoon” with Brooke Shields was filmed in the Blue Lagoon in Fiji?